shuzhao-li-lab/metDataModel/README.md

 Additional fields can be added as needed.

-## The mummichog suite

-This package is used in mummichog 3.
+## This package is used in asari and mummichog 3.

+* asari: Trackable and scalable metabolomics data preprocessing - https://github.com/shuzhao-li/asari

 * mummichog3: core algorithm package for pathway/network analysis

 * mummichog3-api: server and worker (RESTful) implementations

-* Azimuth DB: the chemical database for biology, including metabolic models

-* metDataModel: data models for metabolomics, used by mummichog and Azimuth DB

 * mass2chem: common utilities in interpreting mass spectrometry data, annotation

-* massBrowser: visualization using js

 ## For developers

-This should be language neutral.
-We start using Python code, and it'd be the primary reference.
+The data structures should be language neutral.

+We edit primarily in the Python code, as JSON and YAML can be exported automatically.
+Each Python class has a serialization function to export JSON, which is selective.
+I.e., concise information for users' need is exported, but not all class details.

-But we encourage the adaptation/update/extension in other languages.
+Adaptation/update/extension is encouraged in other languages.

-YAML should be equivalent to JSON.
-Since Python classes are where we started, please use them as primary reference.

-Minimal JSON formats should be used for mummichog project.

 We strive for the right level of abstraction.
 For the core classes, it's more important to have transparent, extensible structure.
-Therefore, it's a design decision not to have getter or setter functions; to leave out JSON methods to elsewhere;
+Therefore, it's a design decision not to have getter or setter functions.
-to keep shallow data structures, which are more portable.
+Shallow data structures are more portable.

-More abstracted, detailed, extended classess are used for more specific projects.

-For end users, there has to be a serialized output at each level, which should be concise but adequate.
-For developers, the classes/objects can have all details, but their presentation is on demand not by default.
-I.e. be specific to what users need not what you have.
+MetDataModel provides a template, and application projects can extend it to fit their specific needs.

-Use Wiki pages for detailed discussions of ideas.
+Please feel free to submit issues, and write Wiki pages for discussions.

 ### Related community resources